pingan8787/awesome-ai-tools/README.md

 148. [Midjourney](https://www.midjourney.com/) 👉 An independent research lab exploring new mediums of thought and expanding the imaginative powers of the human species.

-149. [MobAI](https://apps.apple.com/us/app/mobai-ai-art-generator/id6444911082) 👉 ‎Create unique, one-of-a-kind artwork.
+149. [MobAI](https://apps.apple.com/us/app/mobai-ai-art-generator/id6444911082) 👉 Create unique, one-of-a-kind artwork.
 By utilizing the latest in artificial intelligence, MobAI is able to generate images from simple text.
 With many styles to choose from, you can customize the look of your artwork to your own liking.
-You can even select the resolution of your image to ensure a pe…

 150. [Movavi Picverse](https://www.movavi.com/photo-editor) 👉 Professional-grade photo editor for PC made easy